-There’s also an excellent graph that shows you how much energy your Tesla consumed over the last month.
+There’s also a visual graph that shows you how much energy your Tesla consumed over the last month.

-For more in-depth information, tap on the bar for each week to drill down and get a detailed breakdown of when you charged and how much money that cost.
+For additional in-depth information, tap on the bar for each week to drill down and get a detailed breakdown of when you charged and how much money that cost.